f14XuanLv/fuclaude-pool-manager/README.md

     -   **Cause**: Cloudflare's `wrangler` tool updated its command-line syntax and output format in v4.
 Old commands like `wrangler kv namespace list --json` are no longer valid.
     -   **Solution**: The `deploy-worker.mjs` script in this project has been updated for `wrangler` v4+, enabling it to correctly parse the new command output format and use the new command syntax (e.g., `wrangler kv namespace list`).
 Please ensure you have pulled the latest code.
 If you still encounter issues, check your `wrangler` version (`npx wrangler --version`) and ensure the commands in the script are compatible.

-## Git Repository Management

--   Ensure your `.gitignore` file includes `node_modules/`, `.dev.vars`, and `.wrangler/`.
-(The provided file is already configured correctly).
--   Commit the current state to Git to establish a clean baseline for your own project:
-    ```bash
-    git add .
-    git commit -m "feat: Initial setup of FuClaude Pool Manager"
-    git push origin main
-    ```
 ---
 ## License
 This project is licensed under the [MIT License](./LICENSE).